 Sealed, closed-loop drying systems deliver the most precise drying environments for cannabis flower.
 The dwell time at which the flower is dried is also massively improved when airflow over the flower is evenly distributed and dead pockets are eliminated.
 Closed loop (sealed) chambers and laminar airflow distribution components are the main drivers behind Cann System’s quick adoption in the international cannabis community.
 Cann’s line of CDS chamber systems also can include an optional in-line UV-C airflow sanitation components as well as a dueling UV-C light to self-sanitize cooling coils within the system for the cleanest dry cycle possible.
 Cann also utilizes perforated baffles and energy-efficient circulating fans within the airflow mechanisms for an incredibly even, equalized airflow within the closed-loop chamber system.
 While these features seem like they should be industry standard, these details are often overlooked in standard dry rooms and leave your flower potentially at risk from bacteria and other microbes taking hold during the drying cycle.
 Additionally, Cann utilizes easily cleaned, pharma-grade stainless steel within all chambers to bring the market best in class products.

 We have obsessed over the best possible practices for your drying cycle to be as clean, consistent, and efficient as possible.
 We have over 40 years of experience in the business of drying/dehydration, taking lessons learned from servicing the commercial lumber and foods industries and paired that knowledge with a passion for continuous innovation in our mission to bring the cannabis industry the perfect dry cycle.

-Contact our team to learn more about how we can keep your crop healthy and your overall operation as efficient as possible.
+Contact our team by clicking here to learn more about how we can keep your crop healthy and your overall operation as efficient as possible.
 Worry less.
 Grow more!